Party City vs Target | Comparably

 Environment Culture Ratings vs Target

-Party City rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8397 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you have a close friend at work?" and "Does someone you work with closely, make you want to quit your job?".
+Party City rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8418 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "What is most positive about the culture and environment at your company?".

 • Party City